 The main advantage of an action camera is that you can use it entirely hands-free.
 This is awesome for hikes that include difficult climbing sections, or areas that you can’t get through without poles.
 Even if both your hands are busy, you can get some awesome shots with the GoPro – something you wouldn’t be able to do with a normal digital camera.

 On top of that, this action camera is an absolute champion when it comes to portability.
-It’s absolutely tiny, it weighs just 4.4 ounces, it is waterproof, durable and suitable for use in extreme conditions, making it one of a few cameras that you can actually take on every single adventure.
+It’s absolutely tiny, it weighs just 4.4 ounces, it is waterproof, durable, and suitable for use in extreme conditions.
+This makes it one of a few cameras for hiking and backpacking that you can actually take on every single adventure.

 Also, the Hero8 supports RAW format, which is a must if you like editing your photos.
 With RAW images you have much more control during the editing process, allowing you to significantly increase the overall quality of your photos.

 Additionally, this action camera is capable of shooting 4k video at 60fps, which is pretty amazing.
 Especially with the HyperSmooth 2.0 stabilization that ensures there’s no shake in your videos, even if you’re riding around on a really bumpy road.

 Mirrorless cameras are excellent alternatives to DSLRs because they can get you great image quality but at just a fraction of the weight.
 They are smaller, lighter, and about a dozen times more portable than mid-range and full-frame DSLR cameras, which is why they’re very popular with avid backpackers.
 And the Sony Alpha a6000 is one of the top mirrorless cameras you can get your hands on – not just for backpacking!